ecssiah/libgdx-and-jruby/README.md

     Layer 1    |||||||||||||||||||
     Layer 0    ||||||||||||||||||||||||||||||||||||

-Since the layers are rendered from the bottom up I use (@numLayers - 1 - i) for the argument to the function.
-This is so that the tint starts dark and becomes brightest when it is at the final, or closest, layer which is rendered last.
+Since the layers are rendered from the bottom up, I use (@numLayers - 1 - i) for the argument to the function.
+This is so that the tint starts dark and becomes brightest when it is at the final, or closest, layer.
 It contains the - 1 we avoided by using 0...6 instead of 0..6.
-So on the "graph" it starts at the bottom right and works towards the top left.
+So on the "graph" as we render the layers it starts at the bottom right and works towards the top left increasing in brightness.
 Really we are going backwards through the function.
-This is why you need (@numLayers - 1 - i) instead of just i as the argument.
-You could also just resort layers, but you'll find that you then have to go backwards through them to render them since you draw from back to front.
-Pick your poison.
-If you substitute the final index i = @numLayers - 1 into the function you get:
+This is why you need (*@numLayers - 1* - i) instead of just i as the argument.
+You could also just resort the layers, but you'll find that you then have to go backwards through them to render and do other things with them since you draw to the screen from the back to the front.
+If you substitute the index of the final layer, i = @numLayers - 1,  into the function you get:

-    Math.exp(@numLayers - 1 - (@numLayers - 1))
+    Math.exp(-0.22 * (@numLayers - 1 - (@numLayers - 1)))

-That gives you Math.exp(0) or e^0 which is 1.
-That is the maximum value for the exponential function with coefficent 1.
+That gives you Math.exp(0) which is 1.
+That is the maximum value for the exponential function with coefficent 1 and an below or equal to zero.
 So you end up with the *last* layer rendererd being the brightest.
 And the first layer rendered being the darkest.
 As it should be.

-Also,
+---- END MATH ----

+GameScreen.rb renderLayers:

+    ...

     if @map.getLayers.get(i).name == "mid"
       @player.render(batch)
     end

+    ...

-makes sure that the player is rendered right after the "mid" layer is rendered and at the same tint.
+This makes sure that the player is rendered right after the "mid" layer is rendered and at the same tint.
 The player is meant to be standing on the "mid" layer.
 That is the layer that will have solid blocks.

-GameScreen.rb setupTileBodies:

-The next method is setupTileBodies where the solid tiles are given box2d bodies for collision.
-I won't go into how to use Tiled map editor, but if you open the map from the repository you'll see that some of the tiles are given a "solid" property.
-This will be used to build their box2d bodies.
-Since I'm taking these methods from my game you can see that they are intended to be used for multiple layers with different collision masks, but for now it is just a single layer that gets setup.
-The method goes through every tile in the layer and checks to see if it has the property of "solid".

-    next if tileLayer.getCell(col, row).nil?

-This is another inline if statement that will jump to the next iteration if the current cell of the map contains no tile.
-The rest is basic box2d stuff.
-The tile object is set as userData.
-This will be used later.
-That is it for the new GameScreen script, but we need to add a few classes before anything will run.

 GameScreen.rb setupTileBodies: